devexample/sales-node/README.md

 # Sales example for MEAN
 ## How to install?
-This application is developed in Node JS 4+, before to run the application you will need to do:
+This application is developed in Node JS 4+, before to run the application you need to do:

 	npm install